GautamGupta/bb-legacy-plugins/sphere-related-content-for-bbpress/trunk/readme.txt

 === Sphere related content for bbPress ===
-Contributors: SamBauers
+Contributors: sambauers
 Tags: sphere
 Requires at least: 0.8.2.1
-Tested up to: 1.0 alpha build 911
+Tested up to: 0.9
-Stable tag: NA
+Stable tag: 0.2.1

 Adds a Sphere search link to topics

 == License ==

-Sphere related content for bbPress version 0.2.1 Copyright (C) 2007 Sam Bauers (sam@viveka.net.au)
+Sphere related content for bbPress version 0.2.1 Copyright (C) 2007 Sam Bauers (sam@automattic.com)

 Sphere related content for bbPress comes with ABSOLUTELY NO WARRANTY This is free software, and you are welcome to redistribute